JAS-30/ng-project/README.md

 ## Description
 To use the app you will need to insert a token in the login page.<br>
 You can get a valid token by logging in [here](https://gorest.co.in/).<br>
-Without a valid token the app will not work properly.
+!!!
+Without a valid token the app will not work properly !!!<br>
 The app has 2 **main** pages:
 - Users page
 - Posts page